Given Due date is 30 APRIL 2011.

 1

 Another strong image.
-The small depth of field does set off the flower well.
+The small depth of field does set off the

 The bottom petal is clipped at the edge of the frame and because of this I